 Electric Snow Blowers

 Electric can either have a power cord or be cordless snow blowers.
 Generally, when people refer to an electric snow blower they mean a small corded unit.
 They are a great affordable and easy to maneuver alternative for driveways and paths that have less than 8 inches of snow.

 Cordless and electric snow blowers are usually small 1-stage models and great for clearing smaller areas that the larger two stage blowers may not fit.
 As they are also lightweight, they’re great for steps or a smaller paved path after a light snowfall.

 Snow Blower Buying Guide

 Now that you understand the basics, let’s get into which is best for you.

 How To Choose A Snow Blower

-The three most important factors to consider are space, snow depth, and the type of surface.
+When deciding what size snow blower you need, the three most important factors to consider are space, snow depth, and the type of surface.
 Each of these factors has a big influence on your decision.